gerasimovtltsu/ym-playlist-sorter/README.md

 # Yandex Music Playlist Sorter

-This repository contains a Python program called "Genre Sorter" that allows you to sort tracks in your Yandex.Music "Liked" playlist based on their genres.
+This repository contains a Python program called "Yandex Music Playlist Sorter" that allows you to sort tracks in your Yandex.Music "Liked" playlist based on their genres.

 ## Prerequisites